probcomp/metaprob/README.md

 A language for probabilistic programming and metaprogramming, embedded in [Clojure](https://clojure.org/).

-**Note: Metaprob is currently highly unstable research software, and everything about it is subject to change.**
+**Note: Metaprob is currently an unstable research prototype, with little documentation and low test coverage.
+Also, future versions may not be backwards compatible with this version.
+We do not recommend using it for any purpose other than basic research, and are not yet able to support users outside of the MIT Probabilistic Computing Project.**

 ## Key features